 Hostnames can now be provided as atom as stated by the documentation.

 Gun will no longer attempt to send empty data chunks.
-When using HTTP/1.1 chunked transfer-encoding this caused the request body to terminated, even when nofin was given.
+When using HTTP/1.1 chunked transfer-encoding this caused the request body to end, even when nofin was given.

 Gun now always retries connecting immediately when the connection goes down.